stanwood/handbook/README.md

 ## Continuous Performance Management

 ### 1 on 1 reviews

 We do continuous performance management.
 Leads have regular 1 on 1 reviews with their team members.

-We centre on 5 questions:
+We centre on these questions:

 - What are you working on?
+- How are you doing?
-- How are you doing; how are your OKRs/Goals coming along?
+- How are your OKRs/Goals coming along?
 - Is there anything impeding your work?
 - What do you need from me to be (more) successful?
 - How do you need to grow to achieve your career goals?